rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 ### [backroll-rs] and [GGRS]

+[backroll-rs] ([Discord](https://discord.gg/VuZhs9V), [crates.io](https://crates.io/crates/backroll)) by [@james7132] and [GGRS] ([crates.io](https://crates.io/crates/ggrs)) by [@g_schup] are pure Rust implementations of the [GGPO] rollback networking library.

 ![Evo Moment 37](rollback.jpg)
 _[Evo Moment 37](https://www.youtube.com/watch?v=JzS96auqau0): Only offline or with rollback!_

-[backroll-rs] ([Discord]) by [@james7132] and [GGRS] by [@g_schup] are pure Rust implementations of the [GGPO] rollback networking library.

-Rollback networking is a peer-to-peer network protocol specifically designed to hide network latency in fast-paced games with precise inputs and high execution requirements.
+Rollback networking is a peer-to-peer network protocol designed to hide network latency in fast-paced games with precise inputs.
 Traditional techniques account for network transmission time by delaying the game execution, resulting in a sluggish game-feel.
 Rollback networking uses input prediction and speculative execution instead.
-Upon receiving correct inputs from remote clients, resimulation of incorrect game frames occurs.
+Upon receiving inputs from remote clients, resimulation of incorrect game states occurs.
 This allows for gameplay that "feels just like offline".
-The open source standard for rollback netcode [GGPO] is used in many successful games like Skullgirls, Guilty Gear XX Accent Core +R, Fightcade and more.
+The open source standard for rollback netcode [GGPO] is used in successful games like Skullgirls, Guilty Gear XX Accent Core +R or Fightcade.
 For further explanation about rollback, [click here](https://ki.infil.net/w02-netcode.html).

 Two projects in Rust were independently created to provide a working implementation as well as helpful resources for developers. backroll-rs features an added abstraction for the transportation layer and also provides a bevy plugin, [bevy-backroll].
 GGRS focusses on replacing the C-style callback API of GGPO with a simpler, more understandable control flow.
 The authors of both libraries recommend backroll-rs, as it is currently more actively collaborated on.
 GGRS is recommended as a learning recource, with a plethora of internal documentation and explanation.